 In what language do you think and imagine your songs?

-When you think about your nationality, what’s the first country that comes to your mind?
+When you think about your identity, which country comes to your mind first?

 Hmm, hard to say.
 I am technically speaking British… but I haven’t lived in the UK long enough to feel British.
 I think I feel more Canadian; even though I don’t have Canadian citizenship, it’s just where I grew up.

-You did perform a great duet with Tom Odell in Half As Good As You in 2018 – any memories or comments about the experience?
+You did perform a duet with Tom Odell in Half As Good As You in 2018.
+How was the experience?

 It was such an honour to perform on his track; Tom has been a big musical inspiration for me since he put out his first EP Songs from Another Love in 2012, and I loved sharing that experience with him.

-Are there any other artists you would particularly like to collaborate with?
+Are there any other artists you would like to collaborate with?

 My dream collaboration would probably be with The Killers.